nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Selecting a student randomly: `random`

-You can randomly select a student from the current list.
+You can randomly select a student from the current list!
 For example, you may want to randomly select a student to answer your question.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 The student is randomly chosen from the currently displayed list.
 So you can use the `show` command first before using `random` if you want to select a random student from a particular group.
 </div>

 Format: `random`

-Example:
-* `random`

 ![result for 'random'](images/random_example.png)